amanbasu/Autonomous-Car-Prototype/README.md

 ### Image Processing
 In order to reduce the computation, images were resized from 480x640 to 24x32 pixels.
-Then the image were cropped to keep only the track area.
+Then the images were cropped to keep only the track area.
 Final image size was 14x32 pixels.
 The images were normalized before giving them to the input layer.

 ### Model Architectures
 #### 1. CNN
-The first model of cnn was of two convolutional layer followed by 1 fully connected then output layer.
+The first model of cnn was of two convolutional layer followed by 1 fully connected and then the output layer.
 The model accuracy was around 91%.
 Since, the images were manually labelled, there was a huge human error.
 91% accuracy of model is hence justified.
 [Go to file](https://github.com/First-Of-His-Name/Autonomous-Car-Prototype/blob/master/tf_model_cnn.py)